needle-mirror/com.unity.xr.arsubsystems/Documentation~/session-subsystem.md

 ## Determining availability

 Some platforms have AR capabilities built into the device's operating system.
 On others, AR software might be able to be installed on-demand.
 The question "is AR available on this device?" might require checking a remote server for software availability.
 Therefore, `XRSessionSubsystem.GetAvailabilityAsync` should be called to determine whether AR is presently available to the app.
-This method returns a `Promise<SessionAvailability>`which can be used in a coroutine.
+This method returns a `Promise<SessionAvailability>`, which can be used in a coroutine.

 Once availability is determined, the device can be:

-* unsupported
+* unsupported.
-* supported but requiring an update or install
+* supported but requiring an update or install.
-* supported and ready
+* supported and ready.

 ## Installing additional AR software